timfayz/SEM/docs/guide.md

 .bg-green40--hvr:hover  {background: #66BB6A;}
 .bg-white               {background: #fff;}
 ```

-You may notice that the elements order is not random:
+You may notice that the order of elements is not random:

->
-- at the beginning sets with box-model properties, then visual related ones;
+- At the beginning, sets with box-model properties are followed by visual-related ones.
-- margin & padding sets are strict *subsets* of graduated values (small, medium etc);
+- Margin and padding sets are strict *subsets* of graduated values (small, medium, etc.).
-- background set has pseudo-class elements whose names follow after double dash `*--hvr`;
+- The background set has pseudo-class elements whose names follow a double dash `*--hvr`.

-So here is another important thing about SEM - **subset**.
-It means a **group of related elements or mixes under a set** united by some basis value.
+Another important aspect of SEM is **subsets**.
+A subset is a **group of related elements or mixes under a set** united by a common value.
 For example:

 ```CSS
 /*
  * Padding set